 Biological weapons can be aerosolized, meaning they can be easily spread into the air and inhaled by humans.
 These weapons can also be put into food or water supplies, where they would be ingested.
 Many will also cause harm if they contact human skin.

-Symptoms can include flu-like symptoms, exhaustion, pneumonia, weight loss, stomach pain, diarrhea, respiratory failure and shock.
+Symptoms: Symptoms can include flu-like symptoms, exhaustion, pneumonia, weight loss, stomach pain, diarrhea, respiratory failure and shock.

 Biological weapons often take weeks or months to take their toll.
 Public health systems often can't pinpoint bioterrorism right away, because symptoms often mirror ones exhibited by a person with the common cold or the flu.